-Dogs on the beach at evening.
+Dogs on the beach in the evening.

 In Bocas del Toro, again on the Atlantic, almost at the border with Costa Rica.

 And this is the green frog, also poisonous.
-As already said in the post on the lost city the temptation to make a lick was very strong!
+As already said in the post on the lost city the temptation to make a ‘hallucinogenic’ lick was very strong!

-Puerto Vejo in Costa Rica.
+Puerto Viejo in Costa Rica.

-People on bike.
+People on bicycles.

-Me at the border Panama / Costa Rica
+Me, at the border Panama – Costa Rica.